YitziG/consent-policy/README.md

 };
 ```

-It is now trivial to bind relevant parts of your policy to the appropriatte fields on this object!
+It is now trivial to bind relevant parts of your policy to the appropriate fields on this object!

 ```html
 <p>Please grant the following required permissions:</p>